ms2data/ms2-quick-start/README2.md

 Instead, you define meaning once — and everyone, and everything, speaks the same data language.

-### How Do You Want to Work with Data?
+### How Do You Want to Present Your Data?

 Credible offers multiple, role-tailored ways to consume your semantic models.
-Pick the path (or paths) that suit your data product's roles and goals best — and build from a single source of truth.
+Pick the path (or paths) that suit your target roles and goals best — and build from a single source of truth.

 <details>
 <summary>
-    Option 1: Natural Language Notebooks (No-Code + AI)
+    <strong>Option 1: Natural Language Notebooks (No-Code + AI)</strong>
     <hr>
     <b>Best for:</b> Business analysts, product managers, less-technical users<br>
     <b>Interface:</b> AI-powered notebook in the Credible platform<br>